Necromancer1982/ESPAlarm/README.md

 **Vision**

 By being a member of voluntary fire department since my 14th birthday, I know verry well the problems of siren alarm.
 For exemple if the wind blows in a bad direction, you can't differ if the siren of your homebase, or the sirens of the villages around your homebase are alerting.
-Or simple you are out of earshot.
+Or for an other example you're simple out of earshot.
 So I was looking to find a solution to get a additional alarm on the mobile phones of me and my comrades.

 ESPAlarm, written for ESP8266-Module ESP-12F on [Arduino IDE](https://www.arduino.cc/en/Main/Software) allows to forward any kind of siren alarm, either for civil usage (e.g. desaster alarm) or fire alarm to a [telegram channel](https://telegram.org/).